lawal21/Final-Projet/DEVELOPMENT.md

 header files.
 Into the next week, my goal is to get some of the basic functions running and create the game engine so that I can make it run and then get into the interface and human involvement in shooting and dodging and whatnot.

+##Week 3

+So far, I've set up all of my classes for the most part.
+I need to add more to bullets so that the image moves by itself in the y-axis.
+I'm a little bit behind, having not gotten my program to run yet, but my goal for the next couple of days is to get the monsters to move around the screen and the player to be able to move as well.
+After that, I will need to just get the shooting to work both the player and enemies, as well as letting the bullets kill what they hit by removing the image.
+With any time left, I can extend however I seem fit via animations, interface, and other game features.